Raychatronics09/Experimentals/README.md

-# Forward and Inverse Kinematics of a Spherica Manipulator
+# Forward and Inverse Kinematics of a Spherical Manipulator
-### Members:
+### Group 1 Members:
 - PL :
 - PE :
 - PS :